 His firm's expertise extends to litigation in all

-areas, focusing on dispute resolution involving trusts
+areas, including dispute resolution involving trusts

-and foundations, and also representing defendants
+and foundations and representing defendants suspected

-suspected of business crimes, fraud victims and
+of business crimes, fraud victims and defrauded

-defrauded corporations.
-The firm advises banks,
+corporations.
+The firm advises banks, offshore services

-offshore services companies and financial investors in
+companies and financial investors in protecting

-protecting themselves from money-laundering and other
+themselves from money-laundering and other violations

-successful in the defence of unfounded legal assistance
+defence of unfounded legal assistance requests in

-requests in criminal matters involving banking assets
+criminal matters involving banking assets in

 Dr Gasser is admitted both in Liechtenstein and